English ship Sovereign of the Seas

 Rear-Admiral Sir William Symonds noted that after the ship's launch she was "cut down" and made a safe and fast ship.
 In the time of the Commonwealth of England all ships named after royalty were renamed; it was first decided to change the name of the ship into Commonwealth, but in 1650 it became a simple Sovereign.
 In 1651 she was again made more manoeuvrable by reducing upperworks after which she was described as "a delicate frigate (I think the whole world hath not her like)".
 She served throughout the wars of the Commonwealth and became the flagship of General at Sea Robert Blake.
 She was involved in all of the great English naval conflicts fought against the United Provinces and France and was referred to as 'The Golden Devil' (den Gulden Duvel) by the Dutch.

-When, during the First Anglo-Dutch War, on 21 October 1652 the States General of the Netherlands in a secret session determined the reward money for the crews of fireships that succeeded in destroying an enemy vessel, Sovereign was singled out: an extra prize of 3000 guilders was promised 'in case they should ruin the ship named the Sovereign'.
+When, during the First Anglo-Dutch War, on 21 October 1652 the States General of the Netherlands in a secret session determined the reward money for the crews of fire ships that succeeded in destroying an enemy vessel, Sovereign was singled out: an extra prize of 3,000 guilders was promised 'in case they should ruin the ship named the Sovereign'.
 The ship had not seen action during the Civil War, remaining laid up.
 After being refitted in 1651, she had her first fight in the Battle of the Kentish Knock, armed with 106 guns.
-In this battle she ran aground on the Kentish Knock itself. and remained in service for nearly sixty years as the best ship in the English fleet.
+In this battle she ran aground on the Kentish Knock itself.
+She remained in service for nearly sixty years as the best ship in the English navy.
 By 1660 her armament had been changed to 100 guns.
-After the English Restoration she was rebuilt at Chatham in 1660 as a first-rate ship of the line of 100 guns, with flatter gundecks and renamed Royal Sovereign; most of the carvings had been removed.
+She was rebuilt at Chatham Dockyard from 1659 to 1660 as a first-rate ship of the line of 100 guns in wartime (92 in peacetime) with flatter gundecks and renamed Royal Sovereign prior to her re-launch; most of the carvings had been removed.

 She was present at the Four Days' Battle of 1 to 4 June 1666, and the St. James's Day Battle of 25 July 1666, each fighting the Dutch fleet in the North Sea.

 She was smaller than Naseby (later renamed Royal Charles), but she was in regular service during the three Anglo-Dutch Wars, surviving the Raid on the Medway in 1667 by being at Portsmouth at the time.
-She underwent a second rebuild in 1685 at Chatham Dockyard, relaunching as a first rate of 100 guns, before taking part in the outset of the War of the Grand Alliance.
+She underwent a second rebuild from 1680 to 1685 at Chatham Dockyard, relaunching as a first rate of 100 guns, before taking part in the outset of the War of the Grand Alliance.
 For the first time she ventured into the Irish Sea, and later participated in the Battle of Beachy Head (1690) and the Battle of La Hougue (1692), when she was more than fifty years old.
 In that period she was the first ship in history that flew royals above her topgallant sails and a topgallant sail on the jigger-mast.